Relativistic magnetohydrodynamics in the early Universe

 \subsection{Maxwell equations in an expanding Universe}

-We now present the Maxwell equations, with the electric and magnetic fields computed in the reference frame of the Hubble observer with $U^\mu = (1, {\pmb 0})/a$ in \Eq{comv_em}.
+We now present the Maxwell equations, with the electric and magnetic fields computed in the reference frame of the Hubble observer\footnote{For a generic observer, Maxwell equations in a curved space-time are presented, e.g., in \cite{Subramanian:2009fu} or App.~B of \cite{Durrer:2013pga}.} with $U^\mu = (1, {\pmb 0})/a$ in \Eq{comv_em}.
 Let us start with Gauss' law, found when $\mu = 0$ in \Eq{Fmunu_comoving},

 where $\tilde E_i = F_{i0}$ and $\tilde J^0$ corresponds to the comoving charge density of a fluid with peculiar velocity $\uu$ measured by a Hubble observer, given in \Eq{Ohms_law}.